Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Discussion

 \subsection{Implications for Digital Experience and Design}

 Below we summarize concrete implications from our work for the design of safer digital experiences that can enhance the well-being of informal labor market workers, particularly the most marginalized.
 Additionally, we draw connections between our findings and broader on-going conversations around platform governance, content moderation, and safety.
+While we suggest opportunities for integration and creation of new platform features, we note that beneficial features already exist in some sex work platforms.
+Integrating these existing features throughout the digital sex work ecosystem is a valuable first step, in addition to the design directions we suggest.
+The platform features that are already helpful for sex workers are: technology that prevents screen recording; content watermarking; the capacity to block a state/country of the sex worker's choosing; and easy blocking for bad or abusive clients.